michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-= 3.9.4 =
+= 3.9.4 - 11/14/2019 =
 - Added the `noopener` rel attribute value for generated hyperlinks.
+- Fixed a bug that caused the PHP fatal error, `Uncaught Error: Call to undefined method` in the category select page of the category unit type, which has started since v3.9.3.
-- Fixed a bug for category units that the same list of products were shown even when multiple categories are added.
+- Fixed a bug for category units that the same list of products were shown even when multiple categories are added, which has started since v3.9.0.
 - Fixed a bug that multiple categories could not be added when creating a new category unit, which has started since v3.9.0.
-- Fixed a bug that caused the PHP fatal error, `Uncaught Error: Call to undefined method` in the category select page of the category unit type, which has started since v3.9.3.
 - Fixed a bug that thumbnails of the category unit type were not displayed properly, which has started since v3.9.0.

 = 3.9.3 - 11/13/2019 =